Kentucky Lottery: Kentucky 5(now a retired game)

 Xtra option has been purchased, players will receive a computer-selected multiplier number of 2X, 3X, 4X or 5X assigned to each play wagered.
 Players also win by matching at least 3 or 4 numbers.
 Matching 2 numbers while the Xtra is active, the prize is fixed at $2.
 The starting jackpot prize is $40,000, and if there's no winner in a drawing, it keeps rolling.
 Drawings are held every night at 11 PM ET/10 PM CT.
 The Kentucky 5 commenced the ticket sales on November 20, 2022, and the first drawing was held one day later.
+The game ended on November 2, 2024.

 5 Card Cash (now a former game)

 5 Card Cash is drawn daily and also has an instant win feature.
 Each 5 Card Cash play costs $2 and only one play will be printed on a ticket.
 Each ticket is a quick pick play with five card symbols, no card knowledge or skill is needed to play.
 Players can win instantly at the time of purchase if the card symbols on their ticket match a specified winning hand from the prize structure.
 The top prize for an instant win is $5,000.
 The top prize for the nightly drawing is $100,000.
-The game has ended as of the Saturday, March 26, 2022 drawing.
+The game has ended as of the Saturday, March 26, 2022, drawing.